-We use as many local vendors as possible, and many of the same vendors we started with, we are still using today.
+We used as many local vendors as possible.
 Latitude 23.5 Coffee and JavaDawg Coffee are local coffee roasters.
-Our baked goods are provided by Strudel’s, our bread is from Bavarian Bread and our sausage comes from Transatlantic Sausage.
-We are always looking to add more local vendors.
+Our baked goods were provided by Strudel’s, our bread was from Bavarian Bread and our sausage came from Transatlantic Sausage.
+We were always looking to add more local vendors.

-That said, you will find Michael at Sam’s Club most weeks and that is just a fact of doing business.
-While we try to use local businesses, we also have to be a profitable business and so we will use Coca-Cola products and Budweiser products and Walmart products as price and customers demand.
+That said, you did find Michael at Sam’s Club most weeks and that is just a fact of doing business.
+While we tries to use local businesses, we also had to be a profitable business and so we used Coca-Cola products and Budweiser products and Walmart products as price and customers demanded.

 Celebrating local treasures is the favorite of our tenets.
 We love being at Selby Gardens and at the Sarasota Farmer’s Market.
-Other local treasures like Ringling, Mote, Spanish Point, etc. have been honored with unique teas and we try to promote these organizations when we can and as appropriate.
+Other local treasures like The Ringling, Mote Marine Aquarium, Historic Spanish Point, etc. have been honored with unique teas and we try to promote these organizations when we can and as appropriate.